 Short-listed applicants are invited to a formal interview.
-Interviews assess the merits of each candidate against the job requirements, and explore their suitability to work with children.
-The selection process will either include an online video interview (such as Skype) or a face to face interview.
-Interviews are usually conducted by the Operations Manager, who undertakes the role of a Recruitment Managers.
-Occasionally (and for all second interviews for management posts) the Director of Juniors conducts interviews.
-Both post-holders have undertaken Safer Recruitment training with English UK.
+Interviews assess the merits of each candidate against the job requirements and explore their suitability to work with children.
+The selection process will either include an online video interview (on Teams) or a face-to-face interview.
+The Director of Juniors, Deputy Director of Juniors and Roving Centre Manager conduct interviews.
+The Director of Juniors and Deputy Director of Juniors have undertaken Safer Recruitment training with English UK.